ZhYGuoL/OliveDemo/README.md

 **Database errors:**
 - Run `python backend/init_db.py` to recreate the database
 - Check file permissions in the `backend/` directory
+- For PostgreSQL/Supabase: Ensure the database exists and credentials are correct
+- For PostgreSQL/Supabase: Verify `psycopg2-binary` is installed: `pip install psycopg2-binary`
+- For MySQL: Ensure the database exists and credentials are correct
+- For MySQL: Verify `pymysql` is installed: `pip install pymysql`
+- Verify your `DATABASE_URL` format matches the expected connection string format

 **Frontend can't reach backend:**
 - Verify backend is running on port 8000